-Adopting a male and female from the same age range?
+Adopting a male and female in the same age range?
 Have them spayed and neutered earlier, before the female goes into heat.
 But if your new puppy is the only “intact” dog who will be living in the house, you can wait a little longer.

 Ask your vet about when the best time would be to spay or neuter your dog.
-No matter when you choose to have the procedure done, ensure your dog gets a complete physical exam (your vet may order blood work if required) before to ensure he or she does not have any existing health issues.
+No matter when you choose to have the procedure done, ensure your dog gets a complete physical exam (your vet may order blood work if required) beforehand to ensure he or she does not have any existing health issues.

 Discuss your dog’s full medical history with your vet, as current prescription medications or underlying conditions such as heart murmurs, kidney or liver issues may need further investigation.